 At last, you can turn on or off the Disable PayPal IPN verification mode.
 I am keeping it in a disable mood because right now, I am not using it.
 Save the settings.
 Here is the preview of the parameters.

-So that you know how to integrate a WordPress payment integration with WP Fluent Forms, now, go back to the dashboard of WP Fluent Forms and design your checkout form as you want.
-To know more about creating a payment form with WP Fluent Forms, you can read the article that is about the payment integrations of WP Fluent Forms.
+So that you know how to integrate a WordPress payment integration with Fluent Forms, now, go back to the dashboard of Fluent Forms and design your checkout form as you want.
+To know more about creating a payment form with Fluent Forms, you can read the article that is about the payment integrations of Fluent Forms.

 Start collecting payments with your WordPress payment integration